wiber/QuadTap/FIM_VISION.md

-# FIM: INSURED PIXELS™ - THE TRILLION-DOLLAR OPPORTUNITY
+# FIM: INSURED PIXELS(C)™ - THE TRILLION-DOLLAR OPPORTUNITY

 ## Executive Summary

-FIM (Fractal Intelligence Matrix) has created the world's first Insured Pixels™ Marketplace - a revolutionary platform that transforms domain competence into standardized, tradable, and insurable digital assets.
+FIM (Fractal Identity Map) has created the world's first Insured Pixels™ Marketplace - a revolutionary platform that transforms domain competence into standardized, tradable, and insurable digital assets.
 By combining (c/t)^n algorithmic efficiency with O(E) explainability, FIM enables both a thriving predictive competence marketplace and the first viable AI operational risk insurance market.

 The $2T trust deficit created by AI failures (causing 40% customer churn after incidents) has created urgent demand for verified, insurable AI components.
 FIM's patented (Pat Pend) Manhattan Walk™ technology transforms this crisis into opportunity by establishing predictive pixels as the universal currency of AI trust.